SvetlanaMinakova/espamAI/README.md

 3. `$SYSTEMC_HOME` which is full path to the SystemC installation on your system.If this option is not given, ESPAM assumes SystemC is installed in `$HOME/systemc-2.2.0`.
 4. `$DARTS_HOME` which is full path to the DARTS (http://daedalus.liacs.nl/daedalus-rt.html) tool installation on your system.If this option is not given, ESPAM assumes SystemC is installed in `$HOME/darts-4.0`.
+5. `$OUTPUT` which is output files directory.
+If this option is not given, ESPAM assumes the espam root directory +output_models as an output files directory

 Running ESPAM and ESPAMAI
 -------------